xyproto/orbiton/README.md

 `/etc/fstab`, JSON and HTML files are also supported, and can be formatted with `ctrl-w`.

 * `o` will try to jump to the location where the error is and otherwise display `Success`.
-* For regular text files, `ctrl-w` will word wrap the lines to a length of 99.
+* For regular text files, `ctrl-w` will reflow the text to a length of 99.
 * If `kotlinc-native` is not available, this build command will be used instead: `kotlinc $filename -include-runtime -d $name.jar`

 | File type | File extensions  | Build or export command                                           |